assault65535/MyInfoDemo/README.md

-# MyInfoDemo
+# Neighbor
-The snapshot of the profile module.<br/>
+The level-1 class project.
-Part of the level-1 class project.
+Thanks @TomyYan for his work.